 In addition to everyday recreational activities, every student here has the opportunity to participate in varsity athletics.
 We are convinced that participating on a team in a competitive environment builds character and when lead in a proper way helps to work out many of the issues a young man might be dealing with in his life.
 An example would be frustration and anger when unable to be in control or when things don’t go your way.
 We see student after student being able to apply this lesson to that issue in his life and connect how acting inappropriate not only impacts her but also those that are closest to her.

 New Lifehouse provides young women with an experience that will help to instill a positive, strong work ethic into their character.
-Two major things that we hope to accomplish here is learning to take personal responsibility as well has concern for others.
+Two major things that we hope to accomplish here is learning to take personal responsibility as well as concern for others.
 Accomplishing assigned chores and other projects help the student discover these on her own while being mentored through the process.
 A lesson discovered is much more powerful than a lesson taught.

 Fine Arts Program

-A part of the school, every student will enroll into our fine arts program.
+A part of the school, every student will enroll in our fine arts program.
 We truly believe that everyone has a talent in this area.
 Our goal in fine arts is to help the student discover something they never knew they had or to develop the talent they already know is there.
 Areas that are taught are:

 Work Ethic!!
 A highly important part of personal development and a life skill that is necessary for a successful life, no matter your career path.
 Through vocations we help to develop that work ethic.
 A student here once said this about his time here; “I learned that I like to work.”
 There is a success story in one sentence!

-Off campus activities include, camping, fishing, ropes courses and numerous field trips to places such as Civil War battle fields, museums, local dam/power plant, parks, and many more.
+Off-campus activities include: camping, fishing, ropes courses and numerous field trips to places such as Civil War battlefields, museums, local dam/power plant, parks, and many more.

-Integration through Local Youth Groups
+Integration with Local Youth Groups

 As a student progresses through the program and reaches the appropriate level she begins to attend the local youth group.
 Working closely with the church staff our goal is to integrate our students into the youth group while maintaining healthy boundaries.
-Through this opportunity our staff are able to help the students develop appropriate relationships and discover that relationships with peers can be good without the pressures of society.
+Through this opportunity, our staff is able to help the students develop appropriate relationships and discover that relationships with peers can be good without the pressures of society.

 Students here have the chance to speak at churches around the state and in other countries.
 Our students have been involved in small street outreaches as well as large events drawing thousands.